 The oil in recipe provides a great moistness to the cookie and it’s important to emulsify the oil, water and sugars properly (similar to the creaming of butter and sugar).
 Resting the dough for 24 hours definitely helps the case as well – it helps all the flavours to develop and the flour and sugars get a headstart in breaking down.

-The recipe yields about 20-24 medium sized cookies.
+This recipe yields about 20-24 medium sized vegan chocolate chip cookies.

 Meanwhile, do read my ‘Science of Cookies’ post and understand the chemistry behind the ingredients & process of making cookies.
 It definitely helps when experimenting with new recipes 🙂

 Furthermore, understand the difference between science behind oil & butter in baking.

 How do you know when a cookie is done?